NORTH AMERICAN ROCK GARDEN SOCIETY

 ARTICLE IV - DUES

 SECTION 2.
-Life Members and Honorary Members shall not be required to pay annual dues.
+Honorary Members shall not be required to pay annual dues.

 ARTICLE V - MEETINGS